apache/beam/website/www/site/content/en/blog/beam-2.50.0.md

 ## Breaking Changes

 * Python SDK: Legacy runner support removed from Dataflow, all pipelines must use runner v2.
-* [Python] Dataflow Runner will no longer stage Beam SDK from PyPI in the `--staging_location` at pipeline submission.
+* Python SDK: Dataflow Runner will no longer stage Beam SDK from PyPI in the `--staging_location` at pipeline submission.
 Custom container images that are not based on Beam's default image must include Apache Beam installation.([#26996](https://github.com/apache/beam/issues/26996))

 ## Deprecations